fatvdbergdotus/ai/data_science/glossary.md

 - **Outliers**: Outliers are data points that are significantly different from the rest of the values in a dataset.
 They “stand out” because they are much higher or lower than most other observations.
 - **Overfitting** occurs when a model learns the training data too well, including noise and random fluctuations, causing it to perform very well on training data but poorly on new, unseen data.
 It usually happens when the model is too complex, and can be reduced using techniques like regularization, cross-validation, or simplifying the model.
 ## P
-- **Pandas DataFrame** is a data structure that allows manipulation and analysis of tabular data.
+- **Pandas DataFrame** is a data structure that allows manipulation and analysis of tabular data (ELT).
 Its most common functions for a Pandas DataFrame are:
   - df.describe(): Method specifically designed to generate descriptive statistics for numerical columns in a Pandas DataFrame such as mean, SD, quartiles.
   - df.info(): Provides information about the DataFrame such as data types and non-null counts.
   - df.merge(): Merges dataframes on columns